lw8192/Red-Team-Dev/C/Kernel_Programming.md

 When a kernel debugger is connected, driver signing is disabled by default.
 Path to source code symbols:
 > .sympath + <path to folder with PDB>

+DbgView: SysInternals tool.
+Can be buggy, but useful for seeing messages.
+Run as admin > Capture > Capture Kernel & Enable Verbose Kernel Output

 ### Debugging a BSOD (Blue Screen of Death)
 [BSOD Method and Tips](https://www.sysnative.com/forums/threads/bsod-method-and-tips.284/)
 [How the BSOD actually 'works'](https://www.sysnative.com/forums/threads/how-the-bsod-actually-works-why-etc.10262/)